Dried Fruit: A Pantry Staple Begging to Be Explored

 We hope this article has inspired you to stock your pantry with dried fruit from California for delicious snacking, cooking, and baking!

 Planning a trip to the Central San Joaquin Valley?
 Here are a few of our favorite places to visit!

-The San Joaquin Valley region is composed of 13 counties: San Joaquin, Stanislaus, Merced, Madera, Fresno, Kings, Tulare, Kern, Calaveras, Tuolumne, Mono, Mariposa and Inyo.
+The San Joaquin Valley region is comprised of 13 counties: San Joaquin, Stanislaus, Merced, Madera, Fresno, Kings, Tulare, Kern, Calaveras, Tuolumne, Mono, Mariposa and Inyo.

 The valley is predominantly rural, but it also has densely populated cities.

 If you are planning to visit the San Joaquin Valley there are lots of amazing things to do and see!
 Here are a few of our favorite spots you can add to your list of must-see locations.